 Yes!
 You can transform a basement space into a whole new area of your house.
-There are steps to finishing a basement that you will need to follow but it’s a great way to add space and make your home feel like a new place without having to move.
+Of course, there are steps to finishing a basement that you will need to follow, but it’s a great way to add space and make your home feel like a new place without having to move.

 Is it worth finishing a basement?

-Finishing a basement can be a great way to add living space to a growing household and relieve the tight quarters you currently live in.
-If you are wanting more space and don’t want to move.
-If you are selling your home finishing your basement can be a value added to prospective buyers and be a key selling point in a deal.
+Finishing a basement can be a great return on investment and an affordable way to add living space to a growing household and relieve the tight quarters you currently live in if you are wanting more space and don’t want to move.
+If you are selling your home, finishing your basement can be a value-added to prospective buyers and be a key selling point in a deal.

-How much would it cost to finish a 1000 sq ft basement?
+How does it cost to finish a 1000 sq. ft basement?

-Depending on your needs and how much you want done finishing a basement could cost anywhere from $25,000 to $200,000 or more.
+Depending on your needs and how much you want to be done, finishing a basement could cost anywhere from $25,000 to $200,000 or more.
 It depends on the area you live in and what you want to do with the space.
-The average cost per square foot to finish a basement is $25-$50 however you will still need to furnish the space and turn it into something that is livable.
-Which will increase the cost.
+The average cost per square foot to finish a basement is $25-$50; however, you will still need to furnish the space and turn it into something that is livable, which will increase the cost.

-A basement qualifies as a living space when it is finished and matches the living conditions of the rest of the home (i.e main floor and above).
+A basement qualifies as a living area when it is finished and matches the living conditions of the rest of the home (i.e., main floor and above).

 Yes, a finished basement does raise your taxes.
-In many cases finishing a basement will be adding more living space to your home, which means that when your house is assessed it will increase in value.
+In many cases finishing a basement will be additional living space to your home, which means that when your house is assessed by a building inspector, it will increase in value.
 Which in turn raises your taxes.

 Does a basement count as a floor?

-An unfinished basement is a basement that has not had any upgrades or work done to it since it was built.
-Typically you will find the furnace, hot water tank, washer, dryer, freezer and perhaps a second cold fridge in the area.
-All of the ceiling is exposed so that you can see the ductwork and wiring and the floor is cement or wood floor if the builder decided to do a raised wood floor.
+An unfinished basement is an unfinished space basement that has not had any upgrades or work done to it since it was built.
+Typically you will find the furnace, hot water tank, washer, dryer, freezer, and perhaps a second cold fridge in the area.
+All of the ceilings are exposed so that you can see the ductwork and wiring, and the floor is cement or wood floor if the builder decided to do a raised wood floor.

 A finished basement is when the lower area has been completed to look like a livable space similar or comparable to the main floor of a house.
-An unfinished basement is when the basement is missing the key components of a finished space such as walls, electricity, plumbing, flooring, ceiling and heating.
+An unfinished basement is when the basement is missing the key components of finished space, such as walls, electricity, plumbing, flooring, ceiling, and heating.

-A semi-finished basement is a basement that has partial area that is completely finished and another part that is unfinished.
-It is a much more affordable option if you are wanting to have extra space but don’t want to finish your basement in it’s entirety.
+A semi-finished basement is a basement that has a partial area that is completely finished and another part that is unfinished.
+It is a much more affordable option if you are wanting to have extra space but don’t want to finish your basement in its entirety.